pelargir/octopress-muut/README.md

 ## How to use the tag

 This plugin adds the `moot_comments` tag to your Octopress install.
-This tag inserts a non-threaded Moot comments block on the current page.
+This tag inserts a non-threaded Moot comments section on the current page.
 The tag doesn't take any arguments:

 ``` md
   {% moot_comments %}